wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/232-cabinet-decision-no-611.md

 ---
+doc_date: '1968-10-15'
+doc_num: 232
+doc_order: 232
+naa_refs:
+- naa_barcode: 3068609
+  naa_control_symbol: '242'
+  naa_series: A5868
+  reference: '[NAA: A5868, 242]'
-title: "232 Cabinet Decision No. 611"
+title: Cabinet Decision No. 611
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9740
 vol_id: 26
-doc_date: 1968-10-15
-barcode: 3068609
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 232 Cabinet Decision No. 611

 Canberra, 15 October 1968

 Confidential

-**Submission no. 242—Review of policy on Asian investment in Papua and New Guinea 1**
+ **Submission no. 242—Review of policy on Asian investment in Papua and New Guinea[1](#f1)**

 The Cabinet agreed that a relaxation of the present restrictions on Asian investment in Papua and New Guinea would be appropriate, and it therefore adopted the recommendation that the present restrictions be removed and that investment from Asian countries be treated in the same way as investment from other foreign countries— i.e. in accordance with the guidelines set out in paragraph 8 of the Inter-departmental Committee’s report attached to the Submission.
-2
+[2](#f2)

 2\.
 However, the Cabinet indicated that it wished, as an extension of the policy now being pursued in respect of investment from foreign sources (again, see paragraph 8 of the Inter–departmental Committee’s report), to accord emphasis in the following fashion:—